jedrzejginter/pathy/README.md

 To define a dynamic parameter in your url (like post ID) use this really simple syntax: `{name:type}`.

 All parameters are forced to have a **name**.\
-My recommendation is to use pascal case naming convention, but anyway you are not limited as long as the parameter name matches `/^[a-zA-Z0-9-_]+$/`.
+My recommendation is to use camel-case naming convention, but anyway you are not limited as long as the parameter name matches `/^[a-zA-Z0-9-_]+$/`.

 Each parameter must have also a **type** assigned to it.\
-Type annotations are inspired by Typescript and are preceded by a colon (`:`).
-Types are used for validation of the url that specific path refers to.
-This library provides a couple of most common types, but apart from them, you can define your own (see 'API Reference' sections for more information on this).
+Type annotations are preceded by a colon (`:`) and are used for validation of the url that specific path refers to.
+This library provides a couple of most common types, but you can define your own (see 'API Reference' sections for more information on this).
 Core types are:

 | Type      | Purpose                                    | Correct values                          | Incorrect values                     |
 | --------- | ------------------------------------------ | --------------------------------------- | ------------------------------------ |